MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 You must have the following items:

 + An instance of **Microsoft Dynamics 365 for Operations platform update 7 or later**.
 (You might have to apply some hotfixes.)
 You should stay current with the latest updates of Dynamics 365 for Operations.

 + The **most current version of Dynamics 365 for Sales.** Minor mapping issues will be fixed in later versions of Dynamics 365 for Sales.
 + A **Dynamics 365 for Sales solution** to help guarantee that the business keys work correctly.
 + An **environment in the Common Data Service**.
 You must also have created a **database** in that environment.
+Ensure that you are an environment administrator on the CDS database you want to work with.

+Note:  If you worked with the data integration feature prior to general availabity, please delete all old connections and projects.

 ## Custom entities
 If you have a custom entity in Dynamics 365 for Sales, you do not have to do anything.

 If you have a custom entity in Dynamics 365 for Operations, you must turn on Change Tracking.
 To do this:
 1. Choose **System Administration** > **Data Management IT** > **Data Entities**.
 2. Select your custom entity.
 3. Enable change tracking from the menu.

+Also, then refresh the entity list.
+Even if you have previously enabled change tracking.
+Go to Data Management > Framework parameters > Entity settings and choose to Refresh the entity list.

 ## Dynamics 365 accounts